hung-phan/generator-rails-angular-require/README.md

 Name: mongoid (for mongodb)

-add `--skip-active-record` option to your `rails new app --skip-bundle --skip-active-record` command before selecting this option.
+add `--skip-active-record` option to your `rails new app --skip-active-record` command before selecting this option.

 ## Template